Investing in the UK Stock Market After Brexit

 There are a variety of ways to hedge your portfolio from falling stock prices.
 One way for independent investors is to use Contracts for Difference which allows the trader or investor to potentially profit from falling markets, as well as rising markets.
 The theory is that by 'shorting' the stock market index the profits from this could offset the declines in a stock portfolio.
 You can learn more about this in the ' What is Short Selling?' article.

-Did you know you can view real-time prices of the FTSE 100 through the MetaTrader 5 trading platform provided by Admirals?
+Did you know you can view real-time prices of the FTSE 100 through the MetaTrader 5 trading platform provided by Admiral Markets?
 This allows you to see what's happening in the big picture, trade directly from the chart using a live or demo trading account and access a range of premium trading tools.
 Click the banner below to start your FREE download!

 The World's Premier Multi Asset Platform